 Biomedical research facility

-The University of Surrey is a world-class, research-led University and has invested £5m in this state-of-the-art facility to support our commitment to research excellence.
-Within this state of the art small animal facility, we provide in vivo research support.
+The University of Surrey is a world-class, research-led University and has invested in a state-of-the-art facility to support our commitment to research excellence.

 Our facility provides inherent enabling activity for our world-leading biosciences and health research that extends all the way from studying molecules to performing clinical trials of new medicines in humans.

-Fully Home Office compliant, we work with highly skilled in vivo research staff and provide animal care services 24 hours a day, seven days a week.
-With animal welfare at the core of our work, we can support your research projects with a comprehensive variety of small rodent species.
+We provide animal care services 24 hours a day, seven days a week.
+With animal welfare at our core, we support research projects working with a variety of small animals.

 Inside the facility

-Scroll through the gallery below to see the rooms in our facility.
+Scroll through the gallery below to see a selection of our rooms.